 Part 1: The Udemy Experiment – Flipping Websites

-I've been experimenting with creating products on Udemy.
+I’ve been experimenting with creating products because I wanted to see if it was possible to make money with Udemy.

 Originally, I was going to make my course on publishing be my first course.
 However, I’ve decided that I’m going to put a lot of time and energy in to that post.
 I don’t want to release that course just for the sake of getting a course released.
 I want to release the most stellar, in-depth course on publishing possible.